 -----

-Tasted in April 2023.
-46% C. Franc, 53% Merlot, and 1% C. Sauvignon, no press wine added, no second wine.
+Tasted twice - last time in April 2025.
+Consistent notes.
+46% Cabernet Franc, 53% Merlot, and 1% Cabernet Sauvignon, with no press wine added and no second wine.
 13.9% alcohol.
-The yield was below 30 hl/ha.
-It offered plenty of aromatic violets and creamy redcurrants/raspberries and was impeccably structured on the palate, with a fabulous midpalate and silky texture.
+The yield was less than 30 hectoliters per hectare.
+This wine offered plenty of aromatic violets, creamy redcurrants, and raspberries, and was impeccably structured on the palate, with a fabulous mid-palate and silky texture.
 Vibrant and with stunning richness.
 Eternal effort.

-Tasted in April 2022.
-43% Merlot, 52% C. Franc and 5% C. Sauvignon.
+Tasted twice - last time in April 2024.
+Consistent notes.
+43% Merlot, 52% Cabernet Franc, and 5% Cabernet Sauvignon.
 13.3% alcohol.
 Low yield of 28 hl/ha due to mildew.
 A late harvest ended in mid-October.
-A lighter version of the wine from this property, subtle and elegant, fragrant violets and redcurrants/raspberries, impeccably structured on the palate with a splendid midpalate and silky texture.
+A lighter version of the wine from this property, it is subtle and elegant, with fragrant notes of violets, redcurrants, or raspberries.
+It is impeccably structured on the palate, featuring a splendid mid-palate and a silky texture.
 Gorgeous effort.

 2020 Cheval Blanc 98-99p

 Tasted twice - last time in April 2023.
-Consistent notes.60% Merlot, 34% C. Franc, and 5% C. Sauvignon.
+Consistent notes.60% Merlot, 34% Cabernet Franc, and 5% Cabernet Sauvignon.
 Violets and black cherries, creamy berries, and grained tannin.
 Great complexity.
 Great mid-palate, sophisticated, and with many layers.
 Ultralong finish.
-As exceptionel as 2019.
+As exceptional as 2019 version.

 2019 Cheval Blanc 98-99p

 Tasted in November 2021.
-58% Merlot, 34% C. Franc and 8% C. Sauvignon.
+58% Merlot, 34% Cabernet Franc, and 8% Cabernet Sauvignon.
 Distinguished and intensely aromatic nose of violets and raspberries.
 It is refined and sophisticated on the palate, with great structure, richness, and mega-long aftertaste.
 It is simply an extraordinary effort.

 2018 Cheval Blanc 98-99p